Autonomous Cave Surveying with an Aerial Robot: Related Work

-However, few works consider methods to map caves with aerial or ground robotic systems.~\citet{kaul2016continuous} develop the bentwing robot to produce maps of cave environments.
+Few works consider methods to map caves with aerial or ground robotic systems.~\citet{kaul2016continuous} develop the Bentwing robot to produce maps of cave environments.
 The approach, which requires a pilot to remotely operate the vehicle, may be challenging due to the cognitive load required to stabilize attitude and position simultaneously.
-The bentwing uses a rotated 2D laser scanner to collect data that are post-processed into a globally consistent map.
-Similarly,~\citet{tabib2019fsr} develop a simultaneous localization and mapping strategy that represents sensor observations using GMMs and produce maps via post-processing from data collected from an aerial system equipped with a 3D LiDAR.
-In contrast, this work produces a map in real-time and onboard the autonomous robot suitable for information-theoretic planning that is sufficiently compact to be transmitted to operators over low-bandwidth connections and used for human-assisted perception.
+The Bentwing uses a rotating 2D laser scanner to collect data that is postprocessed into a globally consistent map.
+Similarly,~\citet{tabib2019fsr} develop a simultaneous localization and mapping strategy that represents sensor observations using GMMs and produces maps via postprocessing from data collected from an aerial system equipped with a 3D LiDAR.
+In contrast, this work produces a map in real-time onboard the autonomous robot, which is suitable for information-theoretic planning and sufficiently compact to be transmitted to operators over low-bandwidth connections for use in human-assisted perception.

-The DEep Phreatic THermal eXplorer (DEPTHX) vehicle was developed to explore and characterize the biology of the Sistema Zacat\'on cenotes, or underwater sinkholes, as an analog mission for the search for life underneath Europa's ice~\cite{billstone}.
+The DEep Phreatic THermal eXplorer (DEPTHX) vehicle was developed to explore and characterize the biology of the Sistema Zacat\'on cenotes, or underwater sinkholes, in Tamaulipas, Mexico, as an analog mission for the search for life underneath Europa's ice~\cite{billstone}.
 The probe combines LiDAR to map above the water table with sonar to map phreatic zones.
 The authors employ a Deferred Reference Octree data structure to represent the environment and mitigate the memory required to represent the underlying evidence grid.
 The cost of transmitting data to enable information sharing with human operators is not considered.